tjd1234/cmpt120fall2022/lectures/lecture21/lecture21notes.md

 we can implement it in a single line.

-## Example: Checking if All Characters are Equal
+## Example: Checking if All Characters are the Same

 Let's write a function called `all_chars_same(s)` that returns `True` if all the characters in `s` are the same, and `False` otherwise: